 It's 2008, and the economy is crashing.
 You play as one of the largest nations in the world, and it is your job to save the economy by enacting QE (Quantitative Easing) measures and printing money to bail out companies.

-There will be auctions for different companies you can bail out.
-Each will be worth victory points at the end of the game.
+There will be auctions for companies you can bail out and special industries to save.
 And since you are the central bank, you own the money printer and you can bid whatever you want.
-You literally get dry erase markers and can write down any number for your bid, the only limit is your imagination.
+Write down any number for your bid, the only limit is your imagination.
 Go nuts from .0000001 to thirty quadrillion.

 Designed by Gavin Birnbaum